Now, I think Gloria Allred has shown up for her press conference.

 Exactly what President Clinton did.

-That's uh that's an interesting recollection out there.
+Well, I got a hand attention, that's an interesting recollection out there.

 That whole thing.

-But still interesting point.
+But still, interesting point.

-I don't want you to do and he stopped.
+I don't want you to do it.

 She said no, and that was it.